Nishantsg3/Nishantsg3/README.md

 ## 👨‍💻 About Me

-I’m an entry-level software developer focused on building **real, working applications** rather than tutorial-only projects.
+I’m an entry-level software developer focused on building **real, functional applications** that simulate real-world systems rather than tutorial-only demos.

-I enjoy working close to the fundamentals — clean logic, structured code, meaningful database design, and projects that I can confidently explain in interviews.
+I enjoy working close to the fundamentals — clean logic, structured code, meaningful data handling, and projects that I can confidently explain in interviews.

-My current focus is on **Java backend development**, SQL, and full-stack fundamentals.
+My primary focus is **Java backend development**, SQL, and full-stack fundamentals.

 ---